jaysonzlin/AlienInvasionGame/README.md

 What separates this game from the other Space Invader clones?
 First, this project is more complex than the typical build-your-first-game Space Invaders, as it utilizes timers to for sprite animations and frame rate independent movement of characters.
 Furthermore, the concept of the game has also changed to be a more casual endless runner game.
 Finally, there is a sleek power-up menu, intro screen, and more.
 All of this totaling to over 1500 lines of code.
 While the code was much cleaner at the start, multiple bug fixes + lines of code later left behind a messy but full operational game.
 The code could definitely be more efficiently written, but that will be something to look for in the future!

 Takeaways:
 With this project, I've grown an appreciation for game developers everywhere.
-Programming this gave a lot of practice for me with Git, Pygame, OOP, and killer graphic design + Photoshop skills on the fly haha.
+Programming this gave a lot of practice for me with Git, Pygame, OOP, and killer graphic design + Photoshop skills on the fly.
 The big takeaway I have is that it is 100% true that code gets ridiculously harder to work with the longer it is.
 I remember fixing early-stage bugs with a few lines, only for those to be made into a joke by late-stage bugs which usually involved multiple fixes in all parts of the program.

 Cheers!